-The California Historic Route 66 Association (CHR66A) in coordination with the Bureau of Land Management (BLM), have scheduled public scoping meetings in Barstow and Needles, CA, to solicit public comment regarding issues and concerns that should be analyzed in the preparation of a corridor management plan (CMP) for historic Route 66 within the BLM California Desert District.
+The California Historic Route 66 Association (CHR66A) in coordination with the Bureau of Land Management (BLM), have completed four web-based meetings with Historic Route 66 stakeholders to assist in the development of a corridor management plan (CMP) for historic Route 66 within the BLM California Desert District.
+The next step in the process is to develop a draft plan building upon the suggestions made as part of the four web-based meetings and extensive public outreach conducted over the past eight months.
+A draft plan will be posted below by January 20, 2015.
 The study area extends from the western city limits of Barstow to the Colorado River.

 Corridor Management Plan Web Meeting